-7 Each principle must be grounded in 8 international and domestic laws which could be used to 9 litigate breaches, as well for assessment.
-The national 10 action plan should be taught in grade schools across 11 Canada.
+Each principle must be grounded in international and domestic laws which could be used to litigate breaches, as well for assessment.
+The national action plan should be taught in grade schools across Canada.

-12 The creation of the assessment tools and overseeing bodies should be quite simple.
-Consider the 13 14 grassroots Indigenous and women's organizations who have 15 been granted standing at this National Inquiry.
-Each one 16 has been given leave to participate because of a vested interest and valuable contribution.
-They worked 17 18 diligently to help quide the Commissioners' understanding 19 of the issues and work that needs to be done.
+The creation of the assessment tools and overseeing bodies should be quite simple.
+Consider the grassroots Indigenous and women's organizations who have been granted standing at this National Inquiry.
+Each one has been given leave to participate because of a vested interest and valuable contribution.
+They worked diligently to help guide the Commissioners' understanding of the issues and work that needs to be done.

-20 Many of them are the existing and future 21 service providers and will be on the ground implementers 22 of the recommendations this Inquiry provides.
-They know 23 the issues and some of the very organizations have been 24 constituted out of a need to service those issues.
-A 25 natural role would be for them to assess on an ongoing basis the effectiveness of efforts of relevant elected bodies to meet, support, fund and further the recommendations of the National Inquiry, and to blow the whistle where they are not.
+Many of them are the existing and future service providers and will be on the ground implementers of the recommendations this Inquiry provides.
+They know the issues and some of the very organizations have been constituted out of a need to service those issues.
+A natural role would be for them to assess on an ongoing

-5 A five-year reporting cycle to an 6 autonomous national body focussing on each province and 7 separated into parts or regions within those provinces, 8 where appropriate, with these organisations as the 9 reporters, will garner accountability.
+A five-year reporting cycle to an autonomous national body focussing on each province and separated into parts or regions within those provinces, where appropriate, with these organisations as the reporters, will garner accountability.